brianfrankcooper/YCSB/rados/README.md

 This section describes how to run YCSB on RADOS of Ceph.

-### 1. Start Ceph
+### 1. Start RADOS

 After you start your Ceph cluster, check your cluster’s health first.
-You can check on the health of your Ceph cluster with the following:
+You can check on the health of your cluster with the following:

     ceph health